tarwn/lessthandot-hugo/blogs/content/posts/2009-01-20-win32-conficker-b-also-known-as-downadup.md

 Got this from Microsoft and decided would be good to share this with you

 <p style="line-height:115%">
-  <span style="font-size:11.0pt;line-height:115%">Based on feedback from<br /> MVPs and other sources, we are concerned about the rise in reported<br /> infections due to the worm Win32/Conficker.B also known as<br /> “Downadup.”
+  <span style="font-size:11.0pt;line-height:115%">Based on feedback from<br /> MVPs and other sources, we are concerned about the rise in reported<br /> infections due to the worm Win32/Conficker.B also known as<br /> "Downadup."
 Though systems which have already applied the<br /> out-of-band released <a href="http://www.microsoft.com/technet/security/bulletin/ms08-067.mspx" target="_blank"><span style="color:windowtext">MS08-067</span></a> in October 2008 are protected,<br /> unpatched system users have experienced system lockout and other<br /> problems. </span>
 </p>

 <p style="line-height:115%">